-Whipsnakes seem to be as comfortable in trees as on the ground, and they may be an important predator of birds such as cactus wrens and thrashers.
-When captured by humans, whipsnakes bit aggressively, often drawing blood.
-However they are not venomous or harmful in any way.
+Whipsnakes seem to be as comfortable in trees as on the ground and they may be an important predator of birds such as cactus wrens and thrashers.
+When captured by humans, whipsnakes bite aggressively, often drawing blood.
+However they are not venomous.

 Southwestern Blackhead Snake

-Although they do come to surface sometimes at night, blackhead snakes are fossorial, meaning they spend much of their time underground.
+Although they do sometimes come to surface at night, blackhead snakes are fossorial, meaning they spend much of their time underground.
 These small and slender snakes are light brown, tan, or gray with a dark head cap.
-Though rarely seen, blackhead snakes apparently occur throughout Tonto National Monument.
+Though rarely seen, blackhead snakes occur throughout Tonto National Monument.

 Western Coral Snake (Venomous)